rails/rails/guides/source/configuring.md

 #### `config.javascript_path`

 Sets the path where your app's JavaScript lives relative to the `app` directory.
 The default is `javascript`, used by [webpacker](https://github.com/rails/webpacker).
 An app's configured `javascript_path` will be excluded from `autoload_paths`.

+#### `config.log_file_size`

+Defines the maximum size of the Rails log file.
+Defaults to 100 MB in development and test, and unlimited in all other environments.

 #### `config.log_formatter`